-Inter's Lukaku scores late & sent off in Juve draw
+Lukaku sent off for celebrating late goal at Juve

 - 10La MartínezSubstituted forCorreaat 86'minutes

-- 9DzekoSubstituted forLukakuat 69'minutesBooked at 90mins
+- 9DzekoSubstituted forLukakuat 68'minutesBooked at 90mins

 Substitutes